Dental Crowns Pearl City, HI

 When preparing for the procedure, we recommend that patients take a day off of work.
 If possible, you may want to take a couple of days off.
 It is normal for teeth to be somewhat sensitive, and it is easier if you don't have to worry about meeting clients and keeping up with your busy schedule.

 Pearl City, Hawaii Dental Crowns and Dental Bridges

 When getting dental crowns and dental bridges installed, it is advisable that you work with a cosmetic dentist that knows how to complete the procedure in a way that looks natural.
-At Diamond Head Dental Care, we can do so while also working to keep our patients as comfortable as possible by using sedation dentistry.
+At Diamond Head Dental Care, we can do so while also working to keep our patients as comfortable as possible.
 The process for both procedures is fairly similar.
 Before getting started, an impression is taken of the teeth so that the new crown or bridge can be created in a dental lab.

 When placing a dental crown around a tooth, Diamond Head Dental Care starts by preparing the tooth.
 We will need to remove a portion of the enamel so that there is room for the new crown to surround the tooth without pushing other teeth out of place.
 Once complete, we will clean the tooth and secure a temporary crown to it using removable glue.
 Patients typically wear a temporary crown for around two weeks while waiting for a permanent one to be created in the lab.
 During this time, it is important to be careful with what you eat and how you brush your teeth since the temporary is designed to come off.